Build a Homelab server using an old laptop

 • Ubuntu

-• FnOS, a formal version of which was recently released by Feiniu.
-As a free domestic NAS system, its community is quite active.
+• FnOS.
+Finiu recently released a stable version; as a free domestic NAS system, its community is quite active.

-You can directly enter the URL in PVE to download the image:
+You can directly enter the URL on PVE to download the image:

 When creating a virtual machine, simply specify the image.
-You can see the screen and perform operations in each virtual machine’s console:
+The display and operations can be seen in the console of each virtual machine:

-Under a NAT network, to access services within a virtual machine, you need to use iptables for port forwarding, as detailed in NAT Port Forwarding earlier in this article.
+Under a NAT network, to access services within a virtual machine, port forwarding using iptables is required.
+See NAT Port Forwarding in the previous text for details.

-Since this laptop now has two hard drives, a 256G SSD for the system and virtual machines, and a 4T HDD specifically for data storage, I passed it through to FnOS.
+Because this laptop now has two hard drives, a 256G SSD for the system and virtual machines, and a 4T hard drive specifically for data storage, I passed it through to FnOS.

-Note down the ID of the disk you want to passthrough, then use the following command to passthrough it to the specified virtual machine:
+Record the ID of the hard drive you want to passthrough, then use the following command to pass it through to the specified virtual machine:

 1